-D_w values, ZR Resin, HCl, various elements
+D_w values, ZR Resin, HNO3, various elements

-The resin shows rather similar selectivity in HNO_3 , Zr, Ti and Nb are well retained up to $5M HNO_3$, Fe(III) is well retained up to $1M HNO_3$.
-At higher HNO_3 concentrations the nitric acid starts attacking the extractant, indicated by a colour change of the resin from white to brown; accordingly the resin shows no significant selectivity towards the tested cations under these conditions.
+The resin shows rather similar selectivity in HNO_3 .
+Zr, Ti and Nb are well retained up to $5M HNO_3$, Fe(III) is well retained up to $1M HNO_3$.
+At higher HNO_3 concentrations the nitric acid starts decomposing the extractant, as indicated by a colour change of the resin from white to brown; accordingly, the resin shows no significant selectivity towards the tested cations under these conditions.
 As in HCl, Y and Sc show no significant retention on the ZR Resin in HNO_3 .